d12frosted/elpa-mirror/gnu/ilist-readme.txt

     instead of nil, then?
 Well, people make mistakes all the time, at least I do.
 So I think this mechanism can help people to remember give a default label for elements.
-  • SORTER: This can be a symbol, or an s-expression.
+  • SORTER: This should be a function, or the symbol of a function.

-    If it is a symbol, it will be used as the sorting function of the group labels.
-Note that one does not have to quote this symbol, though you can still quote it.

-    If it is an s-expression., it will be used to define a function `ilist-automatic-group-NAME-sorter', which then becomes the sorting
-    function.
-The variables `X' and `Y' are bound to the labels to sort in this expression.
-The sorter function should return a non-nil value if and only if the group labelled `X' should be displayed before the group labelled `Y'.
+    This will be used as the sorting function of the group labels.
+The sorter function should accept two arguments, and should return a non-nil value if and only if the group labelled by the first argument should be displayed before the group labelled by the second argument.

+3 Pixel precision
+═════════════════

+  Emacs is old, and its age shows from time to time.

+  As an example, Emacs usually measures lengths of strings by the numbers of characters contained in the strings.
+In most situations this is not a problem, but in some cases, for example when the string contains Chinese characters, this measurement is insufficient for the correct alignment inside tables.

+  In the beginning, I used the function `string-width' to measure the widths of strings, but as its documentation says, this function only returns an approximation to the actual width.
+This is changed in the version /0.2/ of the package.

+  Now the package uses the function `string-pixel-width' to measure the widths of strings in pixels.
+Since working with actual pixels requires more computation, and as it does not improve the user experience for users who are fine with the approximation provided by `string-width', I decide to let the users control whether or not to work with pixels by the variable: `ilist-pixel-precision'.
+If this variable is not `nil', the package works with pixels rather than characters, and should provide better alignment and truncation.

-3 Mapping over lines
+4 Mapping over lines
 ════════════════════

   For the convenience of package-users, this package also provides some